Natural Remedies for Pain and Inflammation

 Turmeric

 The active constituent in turmeric is a carotenoid called curcumin.
 Curcumin has been shown to stop or inhibit many inflammatory compounds.
-It’s particularly helpful in relieving the symptoms of osteoarthritis and rheumatoid arthritis but can also be used for a huge range of inflammatory conditions.
+It’s particularly helpful in relieving the symptoms of osteoarthritis and rheumatoid arthritis, but can also be used for a huge range of inflammatory conditions.

 Ashwagandha

-Ashwagandha is a stress relieving herb that also has anti-inflammatory effects.
-It’s energy building while at the same time being deeply nourishing.
-One of my favourite ways to take it is mixed into a warm milk like coconut or almond milk.
+Ashwagandha is a stress-relieving herb with anti-inflammatory effects.
+It’s energy-building while also deeply nourishing.
+One of my favourite ways to take it is mixed into warm milk, like coconut or almond milk.
 The fat helps to deliver the herb and has a nourishing effect on the nerves.

-If you’d like to learn more about Ashwagandha make sure you check out my video on adaptogen herbs.
+If you’d like to learn more about Ashwagandha, make sure you check out my video on adaptogen herbs.

 More To Explore